-Robby Partain April 2016
+Robby Partain September 2017

-Legacy Giving: An Act of Stewardship
+Planned Giving: An Important Act of Stewardship

-Do you see yourself as a steward who is accountable to the Master?
+Do you see yourself as a steward who is accountable to the Owner?
 Stewardship is not just something we do when the offering plate is passed on Sunday morning.
-Stewardship is a lens through which we view our whole lives as kingdom people.
+Stewardship is a lens through which we view our lives as kingdom people.
 Stewardship means God has given us, his redeemed children, an important role to play in his redemptive mission.
-The Master expects his stewards to use the resources he gives them - tangible and intangible - to further his kingdom in a broken world.
+He expects his stewards to use the resources he gives them - tangible and intangible - to further his kingdom in a broken world.

-Here are some biblical principles that inform our role as God's stewards.
+Here are the biblical principles that inform our role as God's stewards.

 - 1. God owns everything (Psalm 24:1).
+When talking about tithing, sometimes in the church we say, "A tenth belongs to the Lord."
+This is a well-meaning but incorrect statement.
+Everything, including our very lives, belongs to the Creator.
+We own nothing!
 This is the fundamental principle of stewardship.
-We own nothing!
-Everything, including our very lives, belongs to the Creator.
-Followers of Christ must stop thinking of themselves as owners, but as servants called to serve the true Owner's interests. - 2.
+Followers of Christ must stop thinking of themselves as owners, but as servants called to further the true Owner's interests. - 2.
 We have a stewardship responsibility over whatever God puts into our hands (Matthew 25:14ff).
-Whatever you have money, abilities, opportunities, time are on loan from the Lord.
-They are all to be used in ways that honor him and further his kingdom. - 3.
+Whatever you have money, abilities, opportunities, time is on loan from the Lord.
+It is to be used in ways that honor him and further his kingdom.
+There is no aspect of your life that falls outside of your stewardship responsibility. - 3.
 There is a reward for good stewardship (Matthew 25:21,23).
 There will be a day of reckoning for all stewards.
 The Owner will call us to account.
 There will be an actual cost for poor stewardship and an actual reward for good stewardship.
 The Parable of the Talents in Matthew 25 shows three aspects of that reward: Commendation from the Lord, enhanced stewardship over more of the Lord's kingdom, and a special joy to be shared between the faithful steward and the Master.
-The bottom line is that our stewardship has eternal significance.
-It matters greatly what we do with the Owner's assets.
+The essential point is that our stewardship has eternal significance.
+What we do with his assets matters greatly to the Owner.

-I hope you practice biblical stewardship in the present, starting with the tithe to your local place of worship (an Old Testament principle Jesus affirms in Matthew 23:23).
-I hope your present stewardship extends to all the time, talents, resources, and opportunities God puts into your hands.
+I hope you practice biblical stewardship in the present, starting with the tithe to your local church (an Old Testament principle Jesus affirms at Matthew 23:23, while also pointing out that giving a tenth of our income does not buy us out of other discipleship responsibilities).
+I hope your present stewardship extends to all the time, talents, resources, relationships, and opportunities God puts into your hands.
 However, there is one aspect of stewardship that is often neglected even by committed kingdom stewards.
 This neglected part of stewardship is actually the most significant single stewardship opportunity you will likely ever have.
-The name for this neglected area of stewardship is Legacy Giving.
+I am talking about planned giving that will support kingdom causes beyond your earthly lifetime.

-Legacy giving is giving that will support kingdom causes beyond the steward's earthly lifetime.
-For most believers this is accomplished through bequests in their will.
-It can also be accomplished through strategic gifts made during a believer's lifetime and through various types of trusts.
-However you do it, the important point is this: As the Lord's steward, you have the opportunity to make a kingdom impact that will last well beyond your earthly life.
-It simply requires you to be proactive now about what will happen to your estate upon your death.
+For most disciples, this is accomplished through bequests in their will.
+It can also be accomplished through strategic gifts made during your lifetime, through various types of trust arrangements, and through beneficiary designations on certain financial instruments.
+However you do it, the bottom line is this: As the Lord's steward, you have the opportunity to make a kingdom impact that will last well beyond your earthly life.
+It simply requires you to be proactive now about what will happen to your assets later.